-Isaac, Lewis & Simon Wormser, San Francisco, California
+Isaac, Lewis and Simon Wormser, San Francisco, California

-Most antique bottle collectors believe that this figural barrel-shaped bottle was a bitters product.
-In most cases, if a proprietor had a liquor like bourbon or whiskey, he would use a traditional long neck round bottle in quarts and fifths and use a smaller pint and half-pint flask for lesser amounts.
+Most antique bottle collectors believe that this figural barrel-contained a bitters product.
+In most cases, if a proprietor had a liquor like bourbon or whiskey, he would use a traditional long neck cylinder bottle in quarts and fifths and use a smaller pint and half-pint flask for lesser amounts.

-If a proprietor had a bitters to market, he might for example use a figural barrel, cabin, or square bottle.
-The irony is that these products, whether it was a whiskey or bitters, contained a large amount of alcohol.
+If the proprietor had medicinal bitters to market, he would most likely use a figural barrel, cabin, or square bottle.
+The irony is that these products, whether it was whiskey or bitters, contained a large amount of alcohol.
 It is all about marketing and who you are selling to.
 Unfortunately, we have no advertising to confirm this bitters assertion though it is recorded that an example with a partial label was found in Nevada.
 We have not seen this example.